 Choose simple technologies: Platforms such as Vidyard and Wistia make sending personalized emails incredibly easy.
 Not only are they a cinch to learn (it will take your sales team minutes), but they also have free versions your team can get started with today.

-Train your team on how to use them: Our experience is that many sales team members at the companies we train can be less “techie” than others.
+Train your team on how to use them: Our experience is that many sales team members at the mid-size companies and small businesses we train can be less “techie” than others.
 It’s helpful to schedule a training session to get your team on board and fully functional when using video for email.
 Even a two-hour “how-to” can go a long way in generating big results since many of the technologies for video are easy to use.

 Teach your team the importance of a strong subject line: It’s likely your sales team fires off hundreds of emails a month, but without effective subject lines, prospects won’t open them.
 Teach your sales team how to create subject lines that engage people by using personalization (whether using the prospect’s name or company name, this is a must — in addition to saying you included a video for them) and the reason for your email so they know what’s in it for them if they read it.
 For example: “Krista: A quick video I made for you explaining your question about cost.”